Novara-developer/Novara/README.md

 ## Phase 1 scope (this repo)

-This repo will focus on two initial use-cases:
+This repo focuses on two initial use-cases:

 1. **Insurance / finance (Proof-to-Pay & rate cards)**
    - AI-assisted decisions must come with a verifiable bundle